 Manage Your Stress

 If you find yourself battling with your Pro, ask yourself a few questions:

-Are the issues coming up necessarily the Pro’s fault?
+Are the issues coming up actually the Pro’s fault?
 Sometimes they are, but often they may be beyond his control.
 Blaming him will not speed up the process of correcting them.

 Is the Pro working on fixing the issues?
-It may not seem as though the Pro is working quickly enough for you, but if they are working on the issue you may need to step back and give them time.
-Some issues take weeks to fix, and there is little to nothing to do except wait.
+It may not seem as though the Pro is working quickly enough for you, but if they're working on the issue, you may need to step back and give them time.
+Some issues take weeks to fix, and there is little to nothing you can do except wait.

 Are you feeling out of control?
 You hired your Pro because he is an expert at what he does.
 You need to trust that he will do his job to the best of his ability and step back from it yourself.
 You don't need to micro-manage every aspect of the project; that’s your Pro’s job.
 While this may be stressful for you, trying to micro-manage every detail will only slow down and harm your project.
 Instead, try asking for more communication with your Pro so you can feel better about what’s going on.
 Be assertive rather than aggressive.
 Assert your feelings, opinions, or beliefs instead of becoming angry, defensive, or passive.
-Also, you may also try to take a walk, get more sleep, talk to someone, keep a project diary, do yoga, meditate or breathing exercise to reduce stress level.
+Also, you can try to take a walk, get more sleep, talk to someone, keep a project diary, do yoga, or meditate to reduce stress levels.

-While sometimes it is your Pro that is the problem, sometimes the problem may be the way you’re handling the situation.
-Don’t be an impossible client for your Pro to deal with; work with him to find solutions to your problems so your project comes out the way it should.
+While sometimes it is your Pro that's the problem, sometimes the problem may be the way you’re handling the situation.
+Don’t be an impossible client for your Pro to deal with; work with them to find solutions to your problems so your project comes out the way it should.